AlexFullmoon/sbsign/README.md

 - Generate and cross-sign keys
 - Download and include Microsoft DB (and optionally KEK) keys
-- Download chosed OpenCore version and sign all necessary boot files
+- Download chosen OpenCore version and sign all necessary boot files
 - Sign other .efi executable files (placed into 'user' folder)

 ### Requirements